HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 - For clarity reasons details such as the PersistenceContext or the RepositoryFactory are not depicted in this diagram.
 - **WorkbookServices** realizes the GWT RPC mechanism;
 - **ListWorkbookDescriptionController** is the *use case controller*;
 - **ListWorkbookDescriptionServices** is to group together all the services related to WorkbookDescription.
-For the moment it really does not seem necessary, adding only a new layer of indirection. *To be removed?*

 **For US2**